-Samples .
+Samples

-The Rape Tolerance and Heterosexual Relationships Scales were given to a sample of 119 male and 174 female students at the University of Wisconsin-Madison.
-The Rape Tolerance Scale and a slightly longer version of the Heterosexual Relationships Scale were given to the famales in the survey of teenagers; the male teenagers received those scales and the Gough Socialization Scale as well.
+The Rape Tolerance and Heterosexual Relationships Scales were given to a sample of 119 male and 174 female students at the University

+14 This scale was reproduced by special permission from the California Psychological Inventory, by Harrison Gough, Ph.D.
+Copyright date, 1957.
+Published by Consulting Psychologists Press, Inc. of Wisconsin-Madison.15 The Rape Tolerance Scale and a slightly longer version of the Heterosexual Relationships Scale were given to the females in the survey of teenagers; the male teenagers received those scales and the Gough Socialization Scale as well.